1316869355/io_import_images_as_planes_rewrite/README.md

 #### Orientation Settings:
 - handled by "AddObjectHelper" now
 - "Track Camera" should also be a secondary Operator in the viewport.

+## New Operators

+#### image import operators
+At the moment there are three operators:
+- import images as planes
+  - the normal importing of images
+- plane from image
+  - creates an image plane from the image in the image editor
+- plane from texture
+  - creates an image plane from the selected image texture node in the node editor.

+#### Grid Arange
+Aranges selected objects in a 2d grid.
+Has widget to control number of rows.
+Still needs widgets to controll offsets.

+#### Delete unused datablocks
+One Operator for deleting (unused) images and one for materials.
+Mainly for devel.
+Can be turned of for release.
+Can also delete all datablocks of type.